Category Archives: Carolyn Jones

 Day is strong in this sequence.

-The now-legendary song from the film “Que Sera, Sera (Whatever Will Be, Will Be)” is an important part of the finale and remains with the audience in a happy yet terrifying way long after the curtain closes on the film.
+The now-legendary song from the film “Que Sera, Sera (Whatever Will Be, Will Be)” is an integral part of the finale and remains with the audience in a happy yet terrifying way long after the curtain closes on the film.

 Oscar Nominations: 1 win-Best Song-” Que Sera, Sera (Whatever Will Be, Will Be)” (won)